pnp/cli-microsoft365/docs/docs/sample-scripts/spo/create-test-documents-with-openai-api/index.md

 The below script shows how OpenAI API can be combined with CLI for Microsoft 365 to generate test documents in SharePoint.

+Prerequisites:
-- Prerequisites: API Key is generated from Open AI.
-Document library should be available in the destination SharePoint site.
+- API Key is generated from the OpenAI.
+- Document library should be available in the destination SharePoint site.

 === "PowerShell"